Hacks4Snacks/powerShellScripts/README.md

 # simplePowerShellScripts
-A collection of simple PowerShell scripts.
+A collection of PowerShell scripts.

 ## Getting Started